 Why Are Gutters Missing From My House?

 Most homes with missing gutters are either in a state of disrepair or under construction.
 In areas where gutters are a necessity, they are usually one of the last projects to get installed.
-Ladders can scratch the paint on new gutters, so this protects the gutters from ladders, standoffs, and other tools that could damage them.
+Ladders can scratch the paint on new gutters, so installing later protects the gutters from tools that could damage them.

-For homes in disrepair, the gutters often detach from the fascia board (the horizontal board directly under the roof edge) because the board has rotted and will no longer support a fastener.
+For homes in disrepair, wood that has rotted is usually the culprit.
+Gutters often detach from the fascia board (the horizontal board directly under the roof edge) because the board has rotted and will no longer support a fastener.

 In some cases, both the fascia board and gutter will fall off, leading to water damage inside the home.
 If this occurs, the rafter tails (the end of the rafter that the fascia board attaches to) will also begin to rot, leading to expensive roof repairs.